mmazanec22/too-windy/notes.md

 # To Do
+* user can set what-is-too-windy level - sliding bar
+* simplify PHP into partials
 * get zip code automatically based on user location
-* deploy to AWS or Heroku
-* user can set what-is-too-windy level
-* simplify PHP into partials
 * add favicon

 # Maybe